Arun Sudhaman 19 May 2020 // 2:18PM GMT

-The 'Relaunch Hong Kong' tender, revealed by PRovoke three weeks ago, aims to restore the city's prized reputation as a global business hub, following sustained political unrest over the past year.
-PRovoke reported last week that numerous major PR firms had declined the opportunity to submit proposals, eight months after they spurned a similar offer to help rebuild the city's tarnished international reputation.
+The 'Relaunch Hong Kong' tender, revealed by PRovoke Media three weeks ago, aims to restore the city's prized reputation as a global business hub, following sustained political unrest over the past year.
+PRovoke Media reported last week that numerous major PR firms had declined the opportunity to submit proposals, eight months after they spurned a similar offer to help rebuild the city's tarnished international reputation.

-Several agency heads admitted their unease over the brief to PRovoke, with a senior executive at one of the world's largest PR firms describing the Hong Kong government as "a very controversial client".
+Several agency heads admitted their unease over the brief to PRovoke Media, with a senior executive at one of the world's largest PR firms describing the Hong Kong government as "a very controversial client".
 The comments mirror the reservations expressed after last year's fruitless search for global PR support, which included the assignment's credibility, local employee concerns, and the impact on the reputation of participating firms.

 However, Redhill CEO Jacob Puthenparambil noted that he remains unconcerned.
 "Everyone has a right to their opinions and we have ours," he said.
 "Almost every nation does marketing to help in economic revival."

 After initially declining to comment last week on the participating firms, an ISD spokesperson confirmed on 17 May that seven bids had been received for the open tender.
 Only those that meet the criteria will be asked to present their proposals.